Bahia Bakari

-Bahia Bakari (born 15 August 1996) is a French woman who was the sole survivor of Yemenia Flight 626, an Airbus A310, which crashed into the Indian Ocean near the north coast of Grande Comore, Comoros on 30 June 2009, killing the other 152 people on board.
+Bahia Bakari (born 15 August 1996) is a French woman who was the sole survivor of Yemenia Flight 626, an Airbus A310, which crashed into the Indian Ocean near the north coast of Grande Comore, Comoros, on 30 June 2009, killing the other 152 people on board.
 Twelve-year-old Bakari, who had little swimming experience and had no life vest, clung to a piece of aircraft wreckage, floating in heavy seas for over nine hours, much of it in pitch darkness, before being rescued.
 Her mother, who had been traveling with her from Paris, France, for a summer vacation in Comoros, died in the crash.

 Dubbed "the miracle girl" by the world press (la miraculée), Bakari was flown back to France on a private Falcon-900 government jet, escorted by French Co-operation Minister Alain Joyandet.
 Arriving at Le Bourget airport, she was reunited with her father, Kassim Bakari, and the rest of her family, and transported to a Paris hospital for a fractured pelvis and collarbone, burns to her knees and some facial injuries.

 Upon her return to Paris, Minister Joyandet hailed Bakari's survival:

 In the midst of the mourning, there is Bahia.
 It is a miracle, it is an absolutely extraordinary battle for survival ...
 It's an enormous message that she sends to the world ... almost nothing is impossible.

 Bakari was released from the hospital three weeks later, after undergoing treatment and surgery.
 In 2010 she released a memoir book, "Moi Bahia, la miraculée" ("I'm Bahia, the miracle girl"), co-authored with a French journalist as a ghostwriter, detailing her survival and rescue.
 She has reportedly turned down an offer by Steven Spielberg to make a film based on her book.

 Early life and education

 Bakari was born on 15 August 1996 in the former French commune of Évry, Essonne, near Paris, France.
-She was the oldest of four children born to Kasim Bakari (born 1961) and his wife Aziza Aboudou, both of whom were from the Comorian village of Ngnoumadzaha Mvoubari.
+She is the oldest of four children born to Kasim Bakari (born 1961) and his wife Aziza Aboudou, both of whom were from the Comorian village of Ngnoumadzaha Mvoubari.
 Kasim worked as a janitor while Aziza was a homemaker.
-Bakari had two younger brothers named Badrou and Badawy, and a younger sister named Badian.
+Bakari has two younger brothers named Badrou and Badawy, and a younger sister named Badian.
 She was raised in her family's Muslim faith.

 After the crash, Bakari studied at the Collège Louise-Michel in Paris.